Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 Brian Cooper 6

 The next several pictures are from Bill Bean.
-He installed 1/4" Gray base glass and topped it with 1/2" Gray base glass.You decide.
+He installed 1/4" Gray Base Glass and topped it with 1/2" Gray Base Glass.You decide.
 He painted the walls with a Gray Metallic Fireplace Paint.
 A very simple self installation.

 Bill Bean 1